ricardoquesada/unijoysticle2/docs/user_guide.md

 The Unijoysticle 2 can be powered in three different ways:

 - Self-powered.
-- USB powered.
+- USB-powered.
-- +5V barrel jack powered.
+- +5V barrel jack-powered.

 Note: It is safe to plug the three of them at the same time, but that won't give you any additional benefit.